jewel/clearskies/protocol/core.md

 When two read-write peers are connected, they merge their manifests together in memory on a file-by-file basis in what is called tree merging.
 A tree merge looks at each entry and the one with the latest "utime" field wins.
 If the "utime" matches, the file with the latest "mtime" wins.
-If the "mtime" wins, the largest file wins.
+If the "mtime" matches, the largest file wins.
 If the sizes match, the file with the smallest "sha256" wins.